-Apam gula hangus is made in a steamer and, with the addition of a salted caramel glaze, tastes just like Werther’s Original candies!
+Apam gula hangus are Malaysian caramel cakes made using a steamer.
+With the addition of a salted caramel glaze, they taste just like Werther’s Original candies!

 What is Apam Gula Hangus

-Apam gula hangus are steamed caramel cupcakes popular on the streets on Malaysia.
-It literally translates to burnt sugar steamed cupcake.
-I added fleur de sel to mine to make it a salted steamed caramel cupcake or a salted apam gula hangus.
+Apam gula hangus are steamed caramel cupcakes popular on the streets of Malaysia.
+I added fleur de sel to my recipe to make them salted steamed caramel cupcakes – or salted apam gula hangus.

 Advantages of Baking in the Steamer